CanOzSec/tesseras-creare/README.md

 ## Tips

-It is not recommended to provide this tool with huge wordlists as input, since it tries to create as many combinations as possible from small number of words.
+It is not recommended to provide this tool with huge wordlists as input, since it tries to create as many combinations as possible from a small number of words.

 You can create or edit patterns easily in `__main__.py`.